Table of Contents:

 Our previous post –Canoeing The Pikitigushi From The Bear Camp To Windigo Bay – has some info on the stretch from the CN rail bridge at the VIA Mud River stop down to Windigo Bay.

 We paddled down the east side of Windigo Bay past Meeting Point.
-The Bay is characterized by shallow water and sometimes we dipped in no more than half a paddle.
-There was a bit of a breeze from the south which would pick up as we approached the Britannia Islands group.
+The Bay is characterized by shallow water; sometimes, we dipped in no more than half a paddle.
+There was a bit of a breeze from the south, which would pick up as we approached the Britannia Islands group.
 Given that we had already done 17 km, we felt okay in calling it a day shortly after noon.
 The fact that the sun was out meant we could relax and dry things out once we set up camp.

 We had a Britannia Islands campsite location marked down on our map, thanks to that Lake Nipigon Kayaking Trip Report (click on the title to access) posted by Bryan Hansel on the Paddling Light website.
 The two kayakers – Hannah Fanney & Rodney Claiborne – did a clockwise trip around the lake from Sept.
 12 – Oct.
 2, 2017.
-Given the weather they had – 15 rain days out of 20 – their three-week adventure would deserve a Survivor: Lake Nipigon series!
-Google for information on Lake Nipigon paddling and their report is about the best – and the only – thing that will appear.
-We were happy to find something so recent and made use of it for our brief passage on the northwest section of their route.
+Given their weather – 15 rain days out of 20 – their three-week adventure would deserve a Survivor: Lake Nipigon series!
+Google for information on Lake Nipigon paddling, and their report is about the best – and the only – thing that will appear.
+We were happy to find something so recent and used it for our brief passage on the northwest section of their route.

 While we landed on the same island, we ended up in a small bay on the island’s north side with ample room to spread things out to dry.
 We looked over Windigo Bay and towards Haystack Mountain on the mainland, about eleven km. from our island campsite.

-Later on, we walked along the shore of the island and did a bit of bushwhacking to get to the other campsite on the south side.
+Later on, we walked along the island’s shore and did some bushwhacking to get to the other campsite on the south side.
 Above a cobblestone beach, we would find a clearing that would make a decent spot for a two-person tent.

-Given that the wind was still blowing fairly strong from the south we were happy with the flat and sheltered spot where we had put up our four-person tent.
+Given that the wind was still blowing fairly strongly from the south, we were happy with the flat and sheltered spot where we had put up our four-person tent.

 Day 7 – Britannia Islands to Geikie Island